raghav-misra/buddard/README.md

 ### Strategies Tested

-We evaluate two primary betting strategies based on the model's output range $[Low, High]$:
+We evaluate three primary betting strategies based on the model's output range $[Low, High]$:

 1.  **The "Floor" Strategy:**
     *   **Logic:** Bet **OVER** if the Live Line is $\le$ the model's **Low** bound.